ikemanep1/TheraStar-rails-API/README.md

 * -5: recreate project as ordinary rails project, manually convert to API to kill bugs

 * -6: brainstorm visual structure
+* -7: troubleshoot and set foundations for user interface